-Burlington, Mass.—June 10, 2020—Arcadia (arcadia.io), a widely-recognized leader in population health management, announced today that over a dozen health system customers have successfully leveraged Arcadia’s COVID-19 Surveillance and Engagement Toolkit and the Arcadia Analytics platform to enable their responses to the current pandemic.
+Burlington, MA — June 10, 2020 — Arcadia (arcadia.io), a widely-recognized leader in population health management, announced today that over a dozen health system customers have successfully leveraged Arcadia’s COVID-19 Surveillance and Engagement Toolkit and the Arcadia Analytics platform to enable their responses to the current pandemic.
 The company also announced the release of a COVID-19 Recovery Toolkit to support business continuity for its Accountable Care Organization (ACO) customers and other customers in value-based payment arrangements.

 Arcadia’s Rapid Response: COVID-19 Surveillance and Engagement Toolkit